CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

     ![The Azure Boards Integration App on GitHub Marketplace that will provide a link between Azure DevOps Boards and GitHub issues.](media/hol-ex1-task1-step1.png "Azure Boards Integration App on GitHub Marketplace")

-1. Scroll to the bottom of the page and select `Install it for Free`.
+1. Scroll to the bottom of the page and select `Install it for Free.`

    ![](media/2dg50.png)